PDE-based Group Equivariant Convolutional Neural Networks: Experiments

 We measure the performance of the network by the DICE coefficient obtained on the 20 images of the testing dataset.
 We trained each model 10 times, the results of which are summarized in Tbl.~\ref{tbl:drive} and Fig.~\ref{fig:experiment_performance}(a).

 We achieve similar or better performance than CNNs or G-CNNs but with a vast reduction in parameters.
-Scaling from 6 to 12 layers even allows us to reduce the total number of parameters of the PDE-G-CNN while still increasing performance.
+Scaling from 6 to 12 layers even allows us to reduce the total number of parameters of the PDE-G-CNN while still increasing performance, this is achieved by reducing the number of channels (i.e. the width) of the network, see also Tbl.~\ref{tbl:params}.